OpenSPP/documentation/docs/howto/developer_guides/custom_areas.md

 # Customize Areas

-The following article guides the reader to understand how the area module will work in OpenSPP and how it can be customized by providing a sample scenario and a working example.
+The following article guides the reader in understanding how the area module will work in OpenSPP and how it can be customized by providing a sample scenario and a working example.
 The area module is used to set up the administration areas in OpenSPP, which can be used in programs and other modules.

 ## Prerequisites

-- Knowledge in Python, Odoo, XML, Xpaths.
+- Knowledge of Python, Odoo, XML, Xpaths.
 - To set up OpenSPP for development, please refer to the [Developer Guide](https://docs.openspp.org/howto/developer_guides/development_setup.html).

 ## If the Area module is not installed